This post may contain affiliate links. Please read our disclosure policy.

 - ½ cup dark rum

 - Preheat your oven to 300 degrees.
-Line 2 rimmed baking sheets with parchment paper.
+Line rimmed baking sheet with parchment paper.
 Mix the nuts in a large bowl.4 cups mixed nuts

 - Pour the rum rosemary syrup over the nuts and toss until they are well-coated.
 Spread them out on the baking sheet in a single layer then bake for 25-30 minutes, or until they are golden brown and very fragrant.
-Stir the nuts halfway through baking
+Stir the nuts halfway through baking.